Introduction

 Dorset

 When William was about thirty, he moved to Dorset to help build the branch line between Maiden Newton and Bridport.
-Here, he met his future wife, Sarah Ann Rendell Honeyburn (Honibond or Honeybun), who lived at Bradpole.
+There, he met his future wife, Sarah Ann Rendell Honeyburn (also known as Honibond or Honeybun), who lived at Bradpole.
 Baptised at Loders on 1 June 1834, she was the illegitimate daughter of Elizabeth Honeyburn.
-However, her mother married her father soon after her birth.
+However, her mother married her father shortly after her birth.
 Sarah had an illegitimate daughter herself in about 1855, born at Symondsbury.

 By June 1857, work on the Bridport branch line was substantially complete, except for the section at Witherstone, and William would have been planning to move to a new railway project.[1]
-Sarah may have been worried that William would disappear overnight like the navvy on the Bridport line who, in April, on the morning fixed for his marriage to a local girl, was found to have decamped from the neighbourhood.[2]
+Sarah may have worried that William would disappear overnight like the navvy on the Bridport line who, in April, on the morning fixed for his marriage to a local girl, was found to have decamped from the neighbourhood.[2]
 Any such worries were unfounded.
 William and Sarah had their banns called at Bradpole church on three successive Sundays in July and were married there on Monday, 3 August 1857.
 The marriage register records William’s occupation as an “Excavator”.
-William married using his real name, “Bray.”
-He was 31 and Sarah was about eight years younger.
-He and Sarah both signed with a cross.
+He married using his real name, “Bray.”
+William was 31, and Sarah was about eight years younger.
+Both signed the marriage register with a cross.

 Name use

-The name “Lester” may have been a nickname based on “Leicester,” which he then adopted as a surname for reasons now lost to view.
+The name “Lester” may have originated as a nickname based on “Leicester,” which he then adopted as a surname for reasons that remain unclear.

 Hardington